MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-how-apply-purchase-transactions-manually.md

 > [!NOTE]
 >   If the **Application Method** field on the vendor card contains **Apply to Oldest**, then payments will automatically be applied to the oldest open credit entry if you do not manually specify which entry to apply to.
 If the application method for a customer is **Manual**, then you must apply entries manually.

 You can apply vendor payments manually to their related purchase documents when you post the payments in the **Payment Journal** window.
-For information about filling the payment journal, see [How to: Make Payments](payables-make-payments.md).
+For information about filling the payment journal, see [Making Payments](payables-make-payments.md).

-You can also apply vendor payments, and customer payments, after the payments appear as negative bank transactions at your bank.
+You can also apply vendor payments, and customer payments, after the payments appear as negative bank transactions in your bank.
 In the **Payment Reconciliation Journal** window, you can use functions for bank statement import, automatic application, and bank account reconciliation.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 ## <a name="to-apply-a-payment-to-a-single-or-multiple-vendor-ledger-entries"></a>To apply a payment to a single or multiple vendor ledger entries
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Journal**, and then choose the related link.